World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Related Work

 \section{Related Work}

 \p {Video Generation Models} Research breakthroughs in video generation have led to significant advances in the capabilities of generative video models in recent years.
-While early video generation models were limited to generating short-duration videos (consisting of only a few frames) with small temporal changes, SOTA models can generate seconds-long videos (consisting of hundreds of frames) with impressive photorealistic detail.
+While early video generation models were limited to generating short-duration videos (only a few frames) with small temporal changes, SOTA models can generate seconds-long videos (hundreds of frames) with impressive photorealistic detail.
 Early methods \cite{jia2016dynamic, finn2016unsupervised, liu2017video} synthesize novel videos by applying local (pixel-level) transformations to input images, composing these transformations to capture more complex temporal changes.
-However, these methods are limited to localized scene updates generally centered around a target object in the scene video, with little to no changes in the background.
+However, these methods are limited to localized scene updates generally centered around a target object in the scene video.
 Moreover, these methods lack sufficient expressivity to generate photorealistic videos.
-To address these limitations, subsequent work \cite{clark2019adversarial, vondrick2016generating, lee2018stochastic} employs generative adversarial networks (GANs) \cite{goodfellow2014generative}, training a generator and a discriminator to generate higher-quality videos.
-Although more effective than earlier work, these methods often fail to capture the diversity inherent in video generation \cite{zhao2018bias}, a challenge referred to as mode collapse.
-In addition, they require carefully designed model architectures to prevent training instability \cite{brock2018large, mescheder2018trainingmethodsgansactually}.
-Other approaches \cite{babaeizadeh2017stochastic, babaeizadeh2021fitvid, wu2021greedy} generate videos within a learned latent space using variational inference with variational autoencoders (VAEs) \cite{kingma2013auto} to overcome mode collapse.
-In contrast to these methods, SOTA methods \cite{wan2025wan, agarwal2025cosmos, peng2025open, kong2024hunyuanvideo} leverage diffusion-based or flow-based modeling \cite{ho2022video, ho2020denoising, lipman2022flow} for high-fidelity video generation, sampling future frames in a discrete latent space learned using vector-quantized autoencoders (VQ-VAE) \cite{van2017neural} or vector-quantized generative adversarial networks (VQ-GANs) \cite{esser2021taming}.
-Although these methods support text-to-video and image-to-video generation, they do not support (robot) action-conditioned generation, which is essential in many robotics applications, such as robot policy learning and evaluation.
-Hence, more recent work \cite{agarwal2025cosmos, quevedo2025worldgymworldmodelenvironment, guo2025ctrlworldcontrollablegenerativeworld} has explored finetuning text- or image-conditioned video generation models with action-labeled data.
+Subsequent work \cite{clark2019adversarial, vondrick2016generating, lee2018stochastic} employs generative adversarial networks \cite{goodfellow2014generative}, while others~\cite{babaeizadeh2017stochastic, babaeizadeh2021fitvid, wu2021greedy} utilize variational inference with variational autoencoders \cite{kingma2013auto} for video generation but fail to sufficiently address limited expressiveness and mode collapse.
+Addressing these limitations, SOTA methods \cite{wan2025wan, agarwal2025cosmos, peng2025open, kong2024hunyuanvideo} leverage diffusion-based or flow-based modeling \cite{ho2022video, ho2020denoising, lipman2022flow} for high-fidelity video generation.
+More recent work~\cite{agarwal2025cosmos, quevedo2025worldgymworldmodelenvironment, guo2025ctrlworldcontrollablegenerativeworld} builds upon these methods to enable video generation conditioned on robot actions.